 Also see the similarly named Open Society Foundations (nonprofit)

 The Foundation to Promote Open Society (FPOS) is one of two major grantmaking foundations funded by liberal financier and billionaire George Soros.
-It is closely affiliated with and funded by the Open Society Foundations (OSF; formerly Open Society Institute).
+It is closely affiliated with the Open Society Foundations (OSF; formerly Open Society Institute).

 FPOS was founded in 2008 with a $1 million endowment from OSF, which endowed the foundation with an additional $1 billion in 2009.
-It’s also received substantial funding from various organizations in the Soros Network, including hundreds of millions of dollars from George Soros himself.
+It has also received substantial funding from various organizations in the Soros Network, including hundreds of millions of dollars from George Soros himself.